ashwinbangalore/IBMBlockchain/IBM Blockchain 101.md

 4. [Get the Hyperledger Fabric SDKs](http://hyperledger-fabric.readthedocs.io/en/latest/fabric-sdks.html)
 5. [Host your application on the IBM Cloud](https://console.bluemix.net/docs/services/blockchain/v10_application.html#hosting-applications?cm_sp=dw-bluemix-_-cl-ibm-blockchain-101-quick-start-guide-for-developers-bluemix-trs-_-article)

-### Option 2 (IBM Cloud): Writing and deploying client apps to a network created using the IBM Blockchain Platform
+### Or we can Writeg and deploy client apps to a network created using the IBM Blockchain Platform
 [Install and nstantiate your chaincode](https://console.bluemix.net/docs/services/blockchain/howto/install_instantiate_chaincode.html#installing-and-instantiating-a-chaincode)

 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">

-## Step 4: Monitor and manage your network and apps on the IBM Blockchain Platform
+## We are now ready to monitor and manage our network and apps on the IBM Blockchain Platform
 https://console.bluemix.net/docs/services/blockchain/v10_dashboard.html#v10_dashboard
 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">

-## Step 5: Get help and support
+## And finallt we can get help and support

-## Step 6: Help Build the Hyperledger Fabric
+## And Help Build the Hyperledger Fabric